 - Images may contain sensitive data like credentials or configuration details.

 This article will discuss the Docker containers, FAQs, and other valuable details about this cybersecurity service to help reduce your chances of facing data or cloud security breaches.

 What Is Docker & Why Is Image Security Important?

-- Containers running multiple data services increase the risk of lateral movement if one service is compromised.
+- Running multiple data services in a container increases the risk of lateral movement if a service faces compromise.

 - Compliance requirements may dictate encryption, rigorous access controls, and auditing capabilities not native to Docker.

 - Employees must restrict host system calls and resources only to those who need such access.

 Docker containers can have various advantages when organizations correctly configure such services.
 However, various network security issues can result if a business does not appropriately manage its containers.

 Docker Container Security FAQs

 Should I Encrypt Data Volumes Attached to Containers?